 There was something very, very wrong with her husband.

-She climbed out of her tub, dried herself, and put on her sleeping kirtle.
-She often slept naked, but she could not with him.
+She climbed out of her tub, dried herself, and put on her shift.
 She stood looking down at her husband, so still and peaceful in sleep.

 His big body.